 - Give them added innovative value as an employee

 In order to address these points, we need to talk to them about product specifications and roadmaps.
 This is most effectively done with a feasibility review to compare products, completed with your influencers’ input.
 Below is an example of how potential concerns can be translated into a requirement in a feasibility study, or even a request for proposal (RFP).
 Feel free to customise these as fit your organisation in our downloadable feasibility study spreadsheet.

 Buyers: How can I make this buying process as easy as possible?

 At the last stage of the process are buyers, who are after one particular thing: An easy buying journey.
 B2B software purchases are often complex, and the buyer is on the hook for any stuff ups.
 If users are judge, influencers are jury, your buyers are executioner, with the power to nix a project.
 This is because they are likely responsible for budget and resource allocation in the team—which makes them the ultimate decision maker in the independent scenario.
 They don’t have time to worry about the nuances of industry, they need the straight facts that will help serve as a process.

-So, let’s flip the question back on the and ask what a pathway to buying success looks like.
+So, let’s flip the question and ask what a pathway to buying success looks like.
 Consider:

 - What potential problems or blockers can they identify that may arise?
-What at the consequences of inaction or delayed deadlines?
+What are the consequences of inaction or delayed deadlines?

 - What information do they need upfront in order to make the process as seamless as possible?